phuongnam7899/obsidian-vault/2- Source Material/Courses/Cloud Practitioner Essentials.md

 ![[Cloud Practitioner Essentials 2025-01-13 11.10.56.excalidraw]]
 # Module 5: Storages and Database
 ## Storage

-- Types:
-	- Block storage
+### Block storage
 - File are separated into blocks of data
 - Used for application that run on Amazon EC2 instances (because data is frequently changed)
 - Example: SSD, USB,
 - **Instance Store** (store that attached to an instance -> when the instance is down -> the store is deleted),
 - **Amazon EBS Volumes**
 	- store attached to an instance, but when the instance is down -> data is persistent
 	- EBS snapshot: is backup.
 Only changed data since last snapshot is backed up
-	- Object storage
+### Object storage
 - Data in object store is objects with ==data==, ==metadata== and ==key==
 - Amazon Simple Storage Service (**Amazon S3**):
 	- Stores objects in ==buckets==
 	- Unlimited number of objects, maximum 5TB per object
 	- Set ==permission== to control access to objects
 	- There are ==many storage (classes) types== that could be chosen for different use cases:
 		- S3 standard:
 			- Designed for ==frequently accessed== data
 			- Data stored in minimum of 3 Availability Zones
 		- S3 standard-IA:
 			- For ==infrequently accessed== data
 			- Similar to standard but ==lower price for store and higher price for retrieval==
 		- S3 One Zone-IA:
 			- Similar to standard-IA but only store data in 1 Availability Zone -> lower availibility
 			- Lower price than standard-IA
 		- S3 Intelligent-Tiering:
-					- For unknown or changinf
+			- For unknown or changing access frequency
+			- Require small monthly monitor and automation fee (per object)
+		- S3 Glacier:
+			- Low-cost
+			- Ideal for data archiving
+			- Retrieve very slowly (minutes to hours)
+		- S3 Glacier Deep Archive
+			- Lowest-cost
+			- Retrieve objects within 12h
-	- File storage
+### File storage (Amazon Elastic File System)
+- Multiple clients (server, user, application) can access to data stored in shred file folders
+- Store data in scalable file system
+- Provide data to thousands of EC2 instance concurrently
+- Store data in and across multiple Availability Zone
 -
 # Module 6: Security
 # Module 7: Monitoring and Analytics